ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 # 🔥 News

+- *2026.02*: I am looking for self-motivated **Ph.D. students** to work with me on machine learning.
+Fellowships / salaries are provided to qualified candidates.
+Any interested applicants can directly send me your **CV** and a brief introduction to your **research interest** to "ychen.stat.ML@outlook.com".
+Please refer to the [Zhihu post](https://zhuanlan.zhihu.com/p/651070296) for more details.
+- *2026.01*: &nbsp;🎉🎉 One paper was accepted to ICASSP 2026 (a comprehensive conference focused on signal processing and its applications)!
+Congratulations to Prof. Yiming Xing at Tongji and Tianyi!
 - *2025.11*: &nbsp;🎉🎉 One paper was accepted to AAAI 2026!
-Congratulations to Dr. Qiaosheng Zhang!
+Congratulations to Dr. Qiaosheng Zhang at Shanghai AI Lab!
 - *2025.09*: &nbsp;🎉🎉 One paper was accepted to WACV 2026!
 Congratulations to Prof. Wenyi Zhang's group at USTC!
 - *2025.08*: &nbsp;🎉🎉 Honored to be awarded for funding by NSFC Young Scientists Fund.
 - *2025.08*: &nbsp;🎉🎉 One paper was accepted to CIKM 2025!